|

 Mode of action

 Linezolid stops the growth of bacteria by disrupting their production of proteins.
-Although many antibiotics work this way, the exact mechanism of action of linezolid appears to be unique to the oxazolidinone class.
+Although many antimicrobials work this way, the exact mechanism of action of linezolid appears to be unique to the oxazolidinone class.
 Linezolid works on the first step of protein synthesis, initiation, unlike most other protein synthesis inhibitors, which inhibit elongation.

-Bacterial resistance to linezolid has remained very low since it was first detected in 1999, although it may be increasing. |
+Bacterial resistance to linezolid has remained very low since it was first detected in 1999, although it may be increasing.

 References

 - 1. Park IN, Hong SB, Oh YM, Kim MN, Lim CM, Lee SD, Koh Y, Kim WS, Kim DS, Kim WD, Shim TS.
-Efficacy and tolerability of daily-half dose linezolid in patients with intractable multidrug-resistant tuberculosis.
+Efficacy and tolerability of linezolid in patients with intractable multidrug-resistant tuberculosis.
 J Antimicrob Chemother.
 2006 Sep;58(3):701-4.

 - 2. Bressler AM, Zimmer SM, Gilmore JL, Somani J. Peripheral neuropathy associated with prolonged use of linezolid.
 Lancet Infect Dis.
 2004 Aug;4